Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 * AZURE_CREDENTIALS

-Set the value to the JSON string created by the steps in the [Configure Azure permissions for ARM tenant deployments & setup GitHub](setup-github.md) page.
+Set the value to the JSON string created by the steps in the [GitHub - Setup Guide](setup-github.md).

  > Important: The JSON must have the double quotes escaped with a backslash, e.g. `"` becomes `\"`